 The minimum required drawings will depend greatly upon the size, nature and complexity of the project.
-Each sheet shall have a title block with the firm name, address and phone number listed (with a space for the design professional(s) seal(s) or contractor data).
+Each sheet shall have a title block with the firm name, address and phone number listed (with a space for the design professional(s) seal(s), contractor data or owner /builder exemption statement).